captn3m0/the-joy-of-software-development/hn.md

 Fellow members of the HN community, welcome.

 If you are an active HN reader, this book might not be for you.
-You are probably aware of most of the things that I talk about in this book, and might even know them more deeply than I can ever reach.
+You are probably aware of most of the things that I talk about in this book, and might even know them more deeply than I will ever do.

 This book might appear trivial to you.
 You might feel that it skips over essential topics (file an issue, and I'll consider).
 You might think I don't know enough of the things I'm writing about.